 So where does this leave media companies?

 They must move to become more like technology companies.
 They must learn to either create their own platforms for minute media or truly adopt/adapt to other platforms.
 They must find and define the platforms that enable the type of media they want to support.
 This, I believe, starts where Jeff Jarvis’ post about platforms being journalism leaves off.
 It’s not that platforms are journalism – it’s that technology enables media and journalism is a type of media that requires a type of platform.
 Journalists love to complain about Demand Media, for example, but it’s a beautiful case where a media company has built a technology platform to support the type of media they want to make.
 I agree, it’s not journalism – but then journalists must BUILD the platform that enables their type of media or pray somebody else does.
+ALL CODE IS POLITICAL.
 Newspapers should define that technology platform instead of waiting for somebody else to build it for them (charging them an arm and a leg in the process).

 I’m a little under the weather so I’m not even going to give this a second read/edit.
 But hey, this is my semi-minute media space.
 It’ll hopefully be interesting to somebody.